This country claims it hasn't had a single Covid-19 case. Activists say that's a lie

 So why is Turkmenistan so insistent that it has still not seen a single case?

-Both Turkmen and Serebryannik said it was down to President Berdymukhamedov who, as a dentist by profession and former health minister, had placed great emphasis on effectively governing the well-being of his people -- at least in principle.
+Both Myatiev and Serebryannik said it was down to President Berdymukhamedov who, as a dentist by profession and former health minister, had placed great emphasis on effectively governing the well-being of his people -- at least in principle.

 Serebryannik said Berdymukhamedov, 64, wanted to appear like a savior to the country, and an impressive world leader, by keeping Covid-19 out.

-"Turkmenistan is a country where everything in the garden looks rosy ... you have those marble, state of the art (health facilities) equipped with German, French, Japanese, whatever, equipment," journalist Turkmen said.
+"Turkmenistan is a country where everything in the garden looks rosy ... you have those marble, state of the art (health facilities) equipped with German, French, Japanese, whatever, equipment," journalist Myatiev said.

 Admitting the presence of a deadly virus would undermine the idealized image the President has created and leave Berdymukhamedov open to criticism -- and potentially to being held to account.

 "It would be someone's failure, someone would have to bear responsibility for that and who has the ultimate word for that?
-The President," Turkmen said.
+The President," Myatiev said.

 There has been no indication yet that Turkmenistan is preparing to reverse its position and admit to having Covid-19 cases inside the country, but Serebryannik said she believed the government would have to eventually.